MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/assess-office-365-proplus.md

 In addition, you should review the system requirements for your Office server workloads.
 For example, Exchange 2007 does not support Outlook 2016.
 For more details, see [Exchange Server Supportability Matrix](https://technet.microsoft.com/library/ff728623(v=exchg.150).aspx) and [System Requirements for Office server products](https://products.office.com/en-US/office-system-requirements).

-> [!NOTE]
-> **Why do this:** In addition to ensuring your client devices meet the minimum requirements, your client infastruture determines your deployment plan.
-You will build different Office packages and deploy those Office packages to different groups of users depending on the architecture and language requirements.

 ## Step 2 - Assess your Office 365 licensing and accounts

 Make sure that all your users have Office 365 accounts and licenses, and that those licenses include Office 365 ProPlus.
 For more details, see [Deploy Office 365 Enterprise for your organization](https://support.office.com/en-us/article/Deploy-Office-365-Enterprise-for-your-organization-ee73dafb-be54-492e-bcfd-0fbfb5f65e94?ui=en-US&rs=en-US&ad=US).

-> [!NOTE]
-> **Why do this:** Office 365 ProPlus cannot be activated for your users without accounts and licenses in place.

 ## Step 3 - Assess your network capability